ZovoTools

 Card Shadow

 Cards are one of the most common UI elements that benefit from box shadows.
-A subtle, layered shadow creates the illusion that the card is slightly elevated above the page.
+A subtle, layered shadow creates the illusion that the card is slightly raised above the page.
 The recommended approach uses two shadow layers: a small, sharp shadow for definition and a larger, softer shadow for depth.

 Button Shadows